Dental Care: Brushing and Flossing Your Teeth

 - Place the brush at a 45-degree angle where the teeth meet the gums.

 - Press firmly, and gently rock the brush back and forth using small circular movements.

 Don't scrub.
 Vigorous brushing can make the gums pull away from the teeth and can scratch your tooth enamel.

 - Brush all surfaces of the teeth, tongue-side and cheek-side.

 Pay special attention to the front teeth and all surfaces of the back teeth.

 - Brush chewing surfaces vigorously with short back-and-forth strokes.

 Floss at least once a day.
-The type of floss you use is not important.
-Choose the type and flavor you like best.
-When you floss your teeth, use any of the following methods:
+Choose the type and flavor of floss that you like best.
+When you floss your teeth, use either of these methods.

 A plastic flossing tool makes flossing easier.
 Child-size flossing tools are available for parents to use to floss their children's teeth.
-They are available at most drugstores.
+You can buy them at most drugstores.

-If your gums bleed when you floss, the bleeding should stop as your gums become healthier and tighter next to your teeth.
+If your gums bleed when you floss, the bleeding should stop as your gums get healthier and tighter next to your teeth.